 Board members.
-The bill would create a 14-member board consisting of the following members:
+The bill would create a 19-member board consisting of the following members:

-- the attorney general; - the directors (or their representatives) of the Departments of State Police, Public Health (now "Community Health"), and Social Services (now the Family Independence Agency); - three people (two of whom were at least 21 years old and one who was younger than 21) representing the interests of the public; - a police officer who performed patrol or investigative functions and who wasn't a supervisor; - a representative of alternative education professionals; - a representative of the Michigan Probate Judges Association; - a representative of the Michigan Council on Crime and Delinquency; - a representative of the University of Michigan Center for the Study of Youth Policy; - a representative of the Boys and Girls Clubs of America--Midwest Region; and - an individual appointed by the president or chairperson of the Detroit Urban League, Detroit National Association for the Advancement of Colored People (NAACP), and Wolverine Bar Association and the chief judges of Detroit's Recorder's Court and the Wayne County Court Juvenile Division.
+- the attorney general (or his or her representative), who would chair the board; - the directors (or their representatives) of the Departments of State Police and Community Health, and of the Family Independence Agency; - three people (two of whom were at least 21 years old and one who was younger than 21) representing the interests of the public; - a police officer who performed patrol or investigative functions and who wasn't a supervisor; - a representative of alternative education professionals; - a representative of the Michigan Probate Judges Association; - a representative of the Michigan Council on Crime and Delinquency; - a representative of the University of Michigan Center for the Study of Youth Policy; - a representative of the Boys and Girls Clubs of America--Midwest Region; - a county prosecuting attorney; - an individual appointed by the president or chairperson of the Detroit Urban League; - an individual appointed by the Detroit National Association for the Advancement of Colored People (NAACP); - an individual appointed by the Wolverine Bar Association; and the chief judges of Detroit's Recorder's Court and the Wayne County Court Juvenile Division.

-All of the members -- except for the attorney general, the department directors, and the Detroit Urban League appointee -- would be appointed by the governor, with the advice and consent of the Senate, and would have to be appointed within thirty days after the act took effect and for two-year terms.
-The governor could remove his or her appointees for good cause.
+Except for the attorney general, the department directors, and the Detroit Urban League, NAACP, Wolverine Bar Association appointees, and the chief judges, members would be appointed by the governor, with the advice and consent of the Senate.
+Members would have to be appointed within thirty days after the act took effect and would be appointed for two-year terms.
+The governor could remove board members for good cause.
 Vacancies would be filled in the same manner as the original appointment.
 Board members would serve without compensation, though they could be reimbursed for their actual and necessary expenses in performing their official duties as board members.